Feb 13 Board of Directors Meeting, Conf. Call

-Feb 12 Board of Directors Meeting, New Orleans, LA
+Sep.
+12 Board of Directors Meeting, Asheville, NC

 SFSA has a number of committees which concentrate on particular areas of the steel casting industry - any SFSA member may participate or contribute.